 What is the BEST steak sauce?
 There are loads of options for steak sauces including béarnaise, demi-glace, peppercorn sauce, Diane sauce and salsa verde to name a few.
-My favourite steak sauce will always be a proper demi-glace jus but this is difficult and time consuming to make at home.
-At home I want something light, healthy and preferably something I can also make on the grill.
-Here’s my recipe for a delicious green onion chimichurri steak sauce that’s keto, gluten free and dairy free.
+My favourite steak sauce will always be a proper demi-glace jus but this is difficult and time-consuming to make at home.
+At home, I want something light, healthy and preferably something I can also make on the grill.
+Here’s my recipe for a delicious green onion chimichurri steak sauce that’s keto, gluten-free and dairy-free.

 What is Green Onion Chimichurri?

-Originating from South America, chimichurri is a popular green steak sauce that is served room temperature and consists mainly of parsley, garlic and red wine vinegar.
+Originating from South America, chimichurri is a popular green steak sauce that is served at room temperature and consists mainly of parsley, garlic and red wine vinegar.
 You can also use other herbs such as oregano, cilantro or even mint.

 Why Green Onion Chimichurri?